-(e) MATCHING REQUIREMENT. -
+(f) MATCHING REQUIREMENT. -

-- (1) IN GENERAL The non-Federal share of the costs of an activity conducted with a grant under this section shall be 25 percent of such costs. - (2) IN-KIND CONTRIBUTIONS.
-The Secretary may apply to the non-Federal share of an activity conducted with a grant under this section the amount of funds, and the fair market value of property and services, provided by non-Federal sources and used for the activity. - (f) ADMINISTRATIVE EXPENSES.
-Of amounts available each fiscal year to carry out this section, the Secretary may expend not more than 6 percent or \$80,000, whichever is greater, to pay the administrative expenses necessary to carry out this section.
+(1) IN GENERAL. - The non-Federal share of a project conducted with funds awarded under the grant program under this section shall be not less than 25 percent of such project.

+(2) IN-KIND CONTRIBUTIONS. - The Secretary may apply to the non-Federal share of a project conducted with a grant under this section the amount of funds, and the fair market value of property and services, provided by non-Federal sources and used for the project.